F-Droid Server Tools

 All sorts of other documentation lives there as well.

-There are many components to all of the tests for the components in this git repo.
+There are many components to all the tests for the components in this git repository.
 The most commonly used parts of well tested, while some parts still lack tests.
 This test suite has built over time a bit haphazardly, so it is not as clean, organized, or complete as it could be.
 We welcome contributions.
 Before rearchitecting any parts of it, be sure to contact us to discuss the changes beforehand.

 The test suite for all of the